-The Hall’s transparent design engages the community by providing views of the equipment, and gives staff plenty of daylight for bright, warm spaces.
-Wood panels were left exposed to the interior, creating an uncluttered, natural material palette.
+The Steveston Fire Hall’s transparent design engages the community by providing views of the equipment, and lets in plenty of daylight to create bright, warm spaces.
+As a replacement for the 40-year-old fire hall that served the Steveston community, the civic building was built with structural nail-laminated timber (NLT) panels formed using mountain pine beetle wood.
+The panels, which were nailed together on-site, were left exposed to the interior, creating an uncluttered, natural material palette.

 Wood’s natural insulating properties also helped contribute to the building’s sustainable design.
 The high-performance building envelope reduces heat loss in winter and heat gain in summer.

-“Sustainability is one of Richmond Council’s term goals, so the City took extra steps to ensure Steveston Fire Hall was truly sustainable in design, construction and operation”.
+“Sustainability is one of Richmond Council’s term goals, so the City took extra steps to ensure Steveston Fire Hall was truly sustainable in design, construction and operation.”